sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/500 - computed-field-methods/130 - mapper.md

 title: "Mapper"
 hidden: false
 ---
-Maps output from the source field using a case-sensitive lookup table.
+Maps output from a source field using a case-sensitive lookup table.
 A common use case for this method is it standardize output across configs.
-For example, if you extract inconsistently formatted data from different vendors or documents ("6 month policy period" versus "6 mo. policy duration"), you can map to a common format using a Computed Field method.
-Consistently formatted output helps your application to handle extractions consistently, without having to check for corner cases.
+For example, if you extract inconsistently formatted data from different vendors or documents ("6 month policy period" versus "6 mo. policy duration"), you can map to a common format using this method.
+Consistently formatted output helps your application to handle extractions with fewer checks for corner cases.

 Parameters
 ====